Wayne Gretzky: Alumni games

 Although Gretzky had previously stated he would not participate in any "old-timers exhibition games", on November 22, 2003, he took to the ice to help celebrate the Edmonton Oilers' 25th anniversary as an NHL team.
 The Heritage Classic, held at Commonwealth Stadium in Edmonton, was the first regular season NHL game to be played outdoors.
 It was preceded by the Mega Stars game, which featured Gretzky and many of his Oiler Dynasty teammates against a group of retired Montreal Canadiens players (whose likes included Claude Lemieux, Guy Lafleur and others).
 Despite frigid temperatures, the crowd numbered 57,167, with an additional several million watching the game on television.
 The Edmonton alumni won the Megastars game 2–0, while Montreal went on to win the regular season game held later that day, 4–3.

 Thirteen years later, on December 31, 2016, Gretzky participated in the Winter Classic Alumni Game, which was held between teams of former Chicago Blackhawks and St. Louis Blues players two days before the 2017 Winter Classic.
 Gretzky represented the Blues in the game, which his team won 8–7.

 Edmonton Oilers

 In October 2016, Gretzky returned to the Oilers as a partner and vice-chairman of the team's parent company, Oilers Entertainment Group, to work closely with owner Daryl Katz and Oilers Entertainment Group CEO Bob Nicholson on the business side of the Oilers' operation.

 On May 25, 2021, Gretzky announced that he would step down from his role with the Oilers, stating that "The Oilers, their fans, and the city of Edmonton have meant the world to me and my family for over four decades—and that will never end.
 Given the pandemic and other life changes, I realize I will not be able to dedicate the time nor effort needed to support this world-class organization."
-It was subsequently reported by various outlets that Gretzky had signed with new U.S. NHL rightsholder Turner Sports to become an analyst.
+It was subsequently reported by various outlets that Gretzky had signed with new US NHL rightsholder Turner Sports to become an analyst.
 He serves as a studio analyst for NHL broadcasts on TNT and TBS.

 Personal life

 Gretzky has made several TV appearances, including as a Dance Fever celebrity judge, and acted in a dramatic role alongside Victor Newman in The Young and the Restless in 1981.
 In 1984, he travelled to the Soviet Union to film a television program on Russian goaltender Vladislav Tretiak.
 Gretzky was a guest host of the American late night variety show Saturday Night Live in 1989.
 A fictional crime-fighting version of him served as one of the main characters in the cartoon ProStars in 1991.
-In December 2016, Gretzky appeared briefly in a cameo on a Christmas episode of The Simpsons as a winter character.
+In December 2016, Gretzky made a cameo on a Christmas episode of The Simpsons as a winter character.

-Gretzky is a dual citizen of both Canada and the United States, having become a naturalized citizen of the latter.
+Gretzky is a dual citizen of Canada and the United States, having become a naturalized citizen of the latter.
+However, in 2025 he denied ever having US citizenship: "I never became an American citizen; I’m Canadian," he said.